VSMDURGAPRASAD/project_management_controller/Communication Management plan.md

 ### 4. Frequency of communication

-Project Libre or Microsoft Project tool .These are the tools that helps in  creating Gantt charts .By suing them we can know the progress of work in a particular day or what amount of work is done by them.
+Project Libre or Microsoft Project tool .These are the tools that helps in  creating Gantt charts .By using them we can know the progress of work in a particular day or what amount of work is done by them.
 Daily meetings done to know the progress.Skype meeting is also done to know the work visually they can see .

 ### 5. Escalation procedures for resolving issues